TristanJLegg/ExplorationAgent/README.md

 # ExplorationAgent

 ExplorationAgent is a reinforcement learning research platform focused on maximising discovery in large, complex 3D environments.
+The environments often contain hidden rooms and unseen content, and the agent’s objective is to discover as much of the world as possible within each episode.

-The project investigates different sequence modelling approaches for exploration — from classic recurrent networks (GRUs) to transformer-based architectures inspired by GPT.
-The goal is to enable agents to not only act, but also build memory, plan, and push deeper into unknown spaces using intrinsic curiosity signals.
+The project explores different sequence modelling approaches for exploration, from classic recurrent networks (GRUs) to transformer-based architectures inspired by GPT.
+The aim is to enable agents not only to act, but also to build memory, plan, and push deeper into unknown spaces using intrinsic curiosity signals.

 This work formed part of my Master’s thesis: “Maximising Exploration and Discovery in Unknown Large Intricate 3D Worlds”.
 Key contributions include:

 - **Multiple Architectures:** Implementations of GRU, feed-forward, and transformer-based agents for exploration.
-- **Curiosity-Driven Learning:** Agents are guided by intrinsic motivation to encourage discovery of new areas, not just extrinsic rewards.
+- **Curiosity-Driven Learning:** Agents are guided by intrinsic motivation to encourage discovery of new areas and hidden rooms, not only extrinsic rewards.
-- **Evaluation Framework:** Includes tools for systematic training, benchmarking, and visualisation through TensorBoard and video output.
+- **Evaluation Framework:** Tools for systematic training, benchmarking, and visualisation through TensorBoard and video output.
-- **Research to Practice:** Built with extensibility in mind, enabling rapid prototyping and testing of new exploration strategies.
+- **Research to Practice:** Designed for extensibility, enabling rapid prototyping and testing of new exploration strategies.

 This repository demonstrates how sequence models can improve reinforcement learning agents’ ability to generalise and operate in expansive, partially observable environments.